How Much Does Business Automation Cost a Plumber? (2026)

 What The Best Plumbers Are Doing About It

 The best-run sole trader plumbing businesses I see in the UK in 2026 don't fall into any one bucket cleanly.
-They use a job management tool for invoicing and a custom-built system on top for the automation that needs to be specific to their business.
-The Tradify or ServiceM8 underneath handles the paperwork.
-The managed system on top handles the missed-call replies, the quote follow-ups, the booking confirmations and the gas cert reminders.
-Total cost - about £200-£350/month across both, depending on the tier.
-Total time spent managing it - zero.
-Total revenue protected - somewhere between £30,000 and £70,000 a year, depending on how busy the business was to start with.
+They use a job management tool for invoicing and a separate automation layer for the bits that need to be customer-facing - the missed-call replies, the quote follow-ups, the booking confirmations and the gas cert reminders.
+Tradify or ServiceM8 handles the paperwork.
+Something else - whether that's a DIY Twilio build, a managed SMS service, or a combination - handles the response and follow-up layer.

 Frequently Asked Questions